Live

 • Check to see if the hospital has a convenience store or restaurants (They make a big difference.)

-Japanese language
+Japanese Language

-I speak passable Japanese, so I found chatting with some of the nurses quite fun.
+I speak passable Japanese, so chatting with some of the nurses was quite fun.
 It made my stay much more tolerable.
 Making friends with one of the cleaners was a highlight.
 If you don’t speak Japanese, you may struggle a bit more, but the staff will appreciate any effort you make to be cheerful and friendly.

 How about you?
 If you have spent time in hospital recently, how was your stay?
 Was your hospital more comfortable than mine?